 Features

 Anodized, non-tarnish, 22-carat gold-plated buckle with US Coat of Arms and branch-colored braid mounted on shrink-resistent leatherette.
-Belt is adjustable to 50", one-size-fits-all.
+Belt is adjustable to 46" waist.
 Belt width is 1-3/4 inches.

 Wear of the Ceremonial Belt: The ceremonial belt is worn with the Army Service Uniform on ceremonial occasions, with or without a saber.
 Local unit SOPs may govern the ceremonial belt wear at official functions, so be sure to check these as well.
 We discuss this issue more fully in our FAQ.